quii/learn-go-with-tests/databases.md

 _Databases_ are storage mediums that can provide these properties, and much much more.

+A database is, in the most general sense, an organized collection of data.
+A very good analogy to a database is a filing cabinet: it has an `index`, so you can reach information quickly.
+If you receive a new file, you can store it in your filing cabinet (`insert`), trusting that your system will allow you to easily `retrieve` it later on.
+You can pull a file, change some details, and put it back in (`update`).
+I have yet to see a filing cabinet with an integrated shredder, but you get the idea: you can `delete` a file if you want to.

 There are [many different types of databases](https://en.wikipedia.org/wiki/Outline_of_databases#Types_of_databases), each one with its own data structures, procedures and algorithms.
 In this chapter we will be focusing on [SQL](https://en.wikipedia.org/wiki/SQL) databases, which is of the [relational type](https://en.wikipedia.org/wiki/Relational_database), using the [database/sql](https://golang.org/pkg/database/sql) package and the `postgres` driver [pq](https://github.com/lib/pq).

 There is a fair bit of CLI usage in this chapter (mainly setting up the database).
 For the sake of simplicity we will assume that you are running `ubuntu` on your machine, with `bash` installed.
 In the near future, look into the appendix for installation on other systems.